All posts

 Can I file Form 5472 myself without a CPA?

-The IRS does not require professional preparation for Form 5472.
-The form can be filed by anyone.
-In practice, Form 5472 requires preparing a pro-forma Form 1120, correctly categorizing reportable transactions, and understanding the reporting thresholds.
-Most non-resident LLC owners use a CPA because the $25,000 penalty for errors makes the $300–565 preparation cost a small price relative to the risk.
+Technically, yes.
+The IRS does not require professional preparation.
+But the form requires a pro-forma Form 1120, correct categorization of reportable transactions, and understanding reporting thresholds.
+Most non-resident LLC owners use a CPA because $300--565 in preparation fees is cheap insurance against a $25,000 penalty.

 What is the difference between Form 5472 and Form 5471?